Controllably Efficient Language Models: Related Work

 \paragraph{Adaptive architectures:} \cite{kusupati2022matryoshka, devvrit2023matformer} learns representations during training time that can work at different granularity during test-time, yielding adaptivity to the learned architecture.
-However, \cite{devvrit2023matformer} applies the \textit{Matryoshka} technique on the feed-forward layer only, and not on the attention weights, that yields compute savings, but not memory savings.
+However, coarser granularity of \textit{Matryoshka} representations result in loss of language modeling performance (in terms of perplexity) \cite{devvrit2023matformer}.
 That being said, one could apply similar approaches to \cats making them complimentary. \cats use the same high-level approach described in \cite{beyer2023flexivit}: learn a single model that can work for various patch sizes at once depending on the downstream use-case at test-time.
-However, \cite{beyer2023flexivit} worked with image tasks; \cats deal with language modeling and generation.
+However, \cite{beyer2023flexivit} worked with image classification tasks; \cats deal with language modeling and generation.